zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 2/kitties-frontend-2.md

   </Modal>;
 ```

-The next part of our `KittyCards.js` component is to create the part that renders the `KittyAvatar.js` component and the data passed in from the `kitties` props in `Kitty.js`.
+The next part of our `KittyCards.js` component is to create the part that renders the
+`KittyAvatar.js` component and the data passed in from the `kitties` props in `Kitty.js`.

 ### 4. Create the `KittyCard` in `KittyCards.js`

-We'll use React's `Card` component to create a card that render the Kitty avatar as well as the Kitty ID, DNA, gender, owner and price.
+We'll use React's `Card` component to create a card that render the Kitty avatar as well as the
+Kitty ID, DNA, gender, owner and price.

 As you might have guessed, we'll use React props to pass in data to our KittyCard.
+Paste the
-Paste the following code snippet, reading through the comments to understand each code snippet:
+following code snippet, reading through the comments to understand what it does:

 ```js
 // Use props